roadtocode4u/spaceship/docs/icp/39-bootstrap/39-bootstrap.md

 In the above example, We have included the structure of the bootstrap file.

+### What is crossorigin attribute?

+In the context of Bootstrap and web development, **cross-origin** refers to interactions between different websites or domains.
+This pertains to how web browsers handle requests and resources from one website when they are utilized on another website.

 ## Buttons using Bootstrap

 ### Base Button